SaswatPadhi/pseudocode.js/README.md

 The following options are currently supported:

- * `indentSize`: The indent size of inside a control block, e.g. if, for, etc. The unit must be in 'em'.
+ * `captionCount`:
+   Reset the caption counter to this number.
+ * `commentDelimiter`:
- * `commentDelimiter`: The delimiters used to start and end a comment region.
+   The delimiters used to start and end a comment region.
    Note that only line comments are supported.
+ * `indentSize`:
+   The indent size of inside a control block, e.g. if, for etc.
+   The unit must be in 'em'.
+ * `lineNumber`:
- * `lineNumber`: Whether line numbering is enabled.
+   Whether line numbering is enabled.
+ * `lineNumberPunc`:
- * `lineNumberPunc`: The punctuation that follows line number.
+   The punctuation that follows line number.
+ * `noEnd`:
- * `noEnd`: Whether block ending, like `end if`, end procedure`, etc., are showned.
+   Whether block ending, like `end if`, end procedure`, etc. are showned.
- * `captionCount`: Reset the caption counter to this number.
+ * `titlePrefix`:
+   The title prefix (defaults to "Algorithm") for captions.

 The default values of these options are: